ferrine/blog/source/teaching.rst

 Books
 -----
-Fist of all a lot of materials already exist on the internet and they are just amazing.
+Fist of all a lot of materials already exist on the internet, and they are just amazing.

 .. card:: Learn PyMC with Books
     :img-top: /images/cover-books.jpg